azoth-lang/azoth.language.reference/src/capabilities.md

 scope and is no longer on the stack.
 Thus it is not safe to access `let` fields and so that is not allowed.
 Additionally, the infrastructure that enables object types to have a stable `identity_hash()` even as the GC relocates objects is not available so calling it is not allowed.
-Once can still use `@==` and `@=/=` to compare them for reference equality.
-However, it is theoretically possible for a struct to be allocated in the same location on the static as a struct that previously went out of scope.
+One can still use `@==` and `@=/=` to compare them for reference equality.
+However, it is theoretically possible for a struct to be allocated in the same location on the stack as a struct that previously went out of scope.
 In that case, the two `id` references will compare as `@==` true.

 ## Advanced Capabilities